9Bakabaka/StarLightTeaHouseBot/README.md

 You can also use EditQuotes.py to edit it with an interface.

 ### About sticker file id query:
-Send a sticker to bot dm.
+Send a sticker to bot pm.
 It would return the file id.

+### About what to eat today:
+Put food names in a file named "foodlist.txt", one food name per line.
+Bot would randomly choose one food name from the list.